gboehl/dynare/doc/manual/source/reporting.rst

         See :opt:`seriesToUse <seriesToUse, CELL_ARRAY_STRINGS>`.

-    .. option:: tableDirName, STRING
+    .. option:: tableDirName, FILENAME

         The name of the folder in which to store this table.
+Directory given is relative to the `directory` option of the report class.
 Default:
         ``tmpRepDir``.

     .. option:: tableName, STRING